acworkma/aks-storage-lab/README.md

 ## Clean Up

 After completing the labs, remember to delete the Azure resources to avoid unnecessary charges.
+If you ran Lab 4, an Azure Container Registry may also exist.

 ### Automated Cleanup (Recommended)